robin-pham/mad/README.md

 v0.2.1.1 14/04/2015
 - Bug fixing day!
 I'm beginning to think I should stagger-schedule the implementation of new features vs bug fixing.
-- Man do I love bug fixing (serious: I'm hella good at it and it feels great when I squash em)
+- Man do I love bug fixing, seriously I'm hella good at it.
 - Major bugs: Fixed alternate ways of trying to bypass the typing challenge.
 Fixed blocking of embedded requests.
 Poor fix, but a fix of teh facebook redirection links.
 - Still wanting to explore developmental tools and TDD.
 Grunt or something to build everything would be nice. apparently chjrome extensions are auto minified?

+v.0.3.0 08/06/2015
+- Added a few features, reason tracking and options to increase amount of phrases to get passed
+- Decided against implementing notifications for now.
+Difficult to determine false negatives.
+- Focused more on prevention methods.
+Reason tracking allows for immediate self evaluation.
+Gave an option to increase number of phrases to type.
+Delayed gratification works.